woocommerce/woocommerce/readme.txt

 == Changelog ==

 = 1.7.0 =
-* Feature - Added sales by category report
+* Feature - Added sales by category report.
-* Feature - Multiple downloadable files per product/variation (kudos Justin Stern)
+* Feature - Multiple downloadable files per product/variation (kudos Justin Stern).
-* Feature - Download expirey for variations (kudos niravmehta)
+* Feature - Download expirey for variations (kudos niravmehta).
-* Feature - Added wildcard support to local delivery postcodes
+* Feature - Added wildcard support to local delivery postcodes.
-* Feature - Option to enable Cash on Delivery for select shipping methods only
+* Feature - Option to enable Cash on Delivery for select shipping methods only.
 * Feature - Stopped using PHP sessions for cart data - using cookies and transients instead to allow WC to function better with static caching.
 Also to reduce support regarding hosts and session configurations.
 * Feature - Export and Import Tax Rates from a CSV file.
 * Feature - Option to control whether tax is calculated based on customer shipping or billing address.

-* Templating - email-order-items.php change get_downloadable_file_url() to get_downloadable_file_urls() to support multiple files
+* Templating - email-order-items.php change get_downloadable_file_url() to get_downloadable_file_urls() to support multiple files.

 * Tweak - Cleaned up the tax settings.
 * Tweak - If a PayPal prefix is changed, IPN requests break for all existing orders - fixed. new woocommerce_get_order_id_by_order_key() function added.
 Thanks Brent.
 * Tweak - On add to cart success, redirect back.
-* Tweak - Prefix jquery plugins JS
+* Tweak - Prefix jquery plugins JS.
-* Tweak - Made paypal use wc-api for IPN
+* Tweak - Made paypal use wc-api for IPN.
+* Tweak - Due to new session handling, removed session section from the status page.

 * Fix - Added more error messages for coupons.
 * Fix - Variation sku updating after selection.
 * Fix - Active plugins display on status page.

-* Localization - French update by Arnaud Cheminand
+* Localization - French update by Arnaud Cheminand.
-* Localization - Romanian update by silviu-bucsa
+* Localization - Romanian update by silviu-bucsa.
-* Localization - Dutch updates by Ramoonus
+* Localization - Dutch updates by Ramoonus.
-* Localization - Localized shortcode button
+* Localization - Localized shortcode button.

 = 1.6.5.2 - 12/09/2012 =
-* Tweak - Extra validation for PayPal IPN
+* Tweak - Extra validation for PayPal IPN.

 = 1.6.5.1 - 25/08/2012 =
 * Fix - Parse error in Users overview screen